 All FDA approved contraceptive methods, including sterilization, and counseling are covered.
-When you use the most cost effective option (such as generic instead of brand name), you will not have to pay for contraception.
+When you use the most cost effective option (such as generic instead of brand name), you will not have to pay for contraception, except for a vasectomy you must meet your deductible first.
 If your provider determines the cost-effective contraception is medically inadvisable for you, we will cover an alternative that they prescribe.
 Over the counter contraceptives are covered under the Pharmacy benefit (section 7.6).
 Contraceptives do not need to be prior authorized and you do not have to try step therapy.
 Surgery to reverse a vasectomy or tubal ligation is not covered.